Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Scattering with a Coherent State

+Here, we recall that we are in a frame rotating at the resonance frequency of the atoms and resonant photons are thus constant-valued in space.
 The integral limit is from $-L/2$ to $L/2$.
 To calculate physical observables, we must sum over all sectors containing $0,1,2,\ldots,\infty$ photons.
 The purpose of this section is to show, under the assumption in Sec.~\ref{subsec:g3g3c}, the calculation of the $m$th-order correlator with $n$-photon incoming Fock state can be easily converted to the calculation with incoming coherent states.
 First, we define \textit{dressed diagrams}.
 Take a concatenated diagram $A$ with $n$ incoming photons.
-Its \emph{dressed diagrams} are obtained by attaching any number of non-interacting photons that either 1. transmit individually through the array or 2. transmit individually until one of the atom in the array and are then lost.
+Its \emph{dressed diagrams} are obtained by attaching any number of non-interacting photons that either 1.
+Transmit via elastic individual scattering through the array or 2.
+Are elastically scattered, but are scattered out of the array on one of the atoms.
 Fig~\ref{fig:dressed diagram} shows $A$ and its first few dressed diagrams.
 Our goal is to show that, any $L$-independent contribution $D(x_{1},\dots,x_{m})$, obtained by the matrix element with concatenated diagram $A$ and $B$ (Fig.~\ref{fig:fock input}), to the $m$-th-order correlator $G_m(x_1,x_2,\dots,x_m)$ acquires a simple overall factor $\exp(\alpha^{2})$ when we sum over all Fock sectors.
 This factor cancels the normalization $\exp(-\alpha^{2})$ of the coherent state, so that the final answer is the result obtained directly with an $n$-photon input multiplied by a factor of $P_{\rm in}^n$.

 To guarantee the existence of a term $D(x_1,\dots,x_m)$, diagrams $A$ and $B$ have to satisfy a constraint: when $n>m$, (1) diagram $A$ and $B$ do not simultaneously contain a linearly transmitted photon.
 (2) diagram $A$ and $B$ do not simultaneously contain a linearly transmitted then lost photon.
-One example of $D(x_1,\dots,x_m)$, which contributes to $G_2(x_1,x_2)$ with three-photon diagrams forming the matrix element, is the second term in Eq.(~\ref{eq:g2_thr_ph_row1}).

 Then, let us compute a term in $n+1$-photon sector from the dressed diagrams of $A$ and $B$ with one more pair of individually transmitted photons.
 In the calculation below, we only keep track of the terms involving $D(x_1,\dots,x_m)$.